-matt’s apartment was first a gem of a flickrfind on apartment therapy. i was immediately taken by the media unit – a lack shelving unit with sliding doors. wow! just what i always wanted. then, a commenter (thanks jamie pup!) suggested ikeahacker to him. and the rest, as they say, is a blog story.
+Matt’s apartment was a gem on Flickr.
+I was immediately taken by the media unit – an IKEA LACK shelving unit with sliding doors.
+Just what I always wanted.
+Then, a commenter (Thanks, Jamie pup!) suggested IKEAhackers to him.
+The rest, as they say, is a blog story.

-small and shallow head screws tiny enough to fit into channel
+Small and shallow head screws tiny enough to fit into the channel

-pre-drill screw holes in the channel and lack. i had to drill bigger holes in the channel so the screws were slightly counter-sunk and the doors would slide over them alright.
+Pre-drill screw holes in the channel and lack.
+I had to drill bigger holes in the channel so the screws were slightly counter-sunk and the doors would slide over them all right.

-I think it came our really well.
-We use a RF remote, so the only problem was moving the center speaker on top.
-Much less clutter shows now and my wife likes is more than before!”
+I think it came out really well.
+We use an RF remote, so the only problem was moving the center speaker on top.
+Much less clutter shows now and my wife likes it more than before!”